celery/celery/docs/userguide/routing.rst

 The simplest way to do routing is to use the ``CELERY_CREATE_MISSING_QUEUES`` setting (on by default).

-When this setting is on a named queue that is not already defined in ``CELERY_QUEUES`` will be created automatically.
+With this setting on, a named queue that is not already defined in ``CELERY_QUEUES`` will be created automatically.
 This makes it easy to perform simple routing tasks.

-Say you have two servers, ``x``, and ``y`` that handles regular tasks, and one server ``z``, that only handles feed related tasks, you can use this configuration::
+Say you have two servers, ``x``, and ``y`` that handles regular tasks, and one server ``z``, that only handles feed related tasks.
+You can use this configuration::

     CELERY_ROUTES = {"feed.tasks.import_feed": "feeds"}